Richard Blackwell

-Richard Blackwell (August 29, 1922 – October 19, 2008), also known as Mr. Blackwell, was an American fashion critic, journalist, television and radio personality, artist, former child actor, and former fashion designer.
+Richard Blackwell (August 29, 1922 – October 19, 2008), also known as Mr. Blackwell, was an American fashion critic, journalist, television and radio personality, artist, child actor and fashion designer.
 He was the creator of the "Ten Worst Dressed Women List", an annual awards presentation he unveiled in January of each year.
-He published the "Fabulous Fashion Independents" list and an annual Academy Awards fashion review, both of which receive somewhat less media attention.
+Blackwell published the "Fabulous Fashion Independents" list and an annual Academy Awards fashion review, both of which receive somewhat less media attention.
 His partner of 60 years, Beverly Hills hairdresser Robert L. Spencer, was also his manager.
 He wrote two books, Mr. Blackwell: 30 Years of Fashion Fiascos and an autobiography, From Rags to Bitches.

 Early life

 Blackwell was born Richard Sylvan Selzer in the Bensonhurst section of Brooklyn to Henry Selzer, a working-class printer, and Eva Selzer, who were the American-born children of Jewish immigrants from the Russian Empire.
 He had one older brother.
 He claimed he was severely beaten by a stepfather, often sleeping in the alley beneath a fire escape with a broken bottle for protection rather than face further abuse.
 He told Howard Stern that as a 7-year-old boy, he had once had to beg for a quarter on the street so he could buy something to eat.
 His father was frequently absent or drunk, and men would take him to a nearby alley and abuse him.
 He was scared, hungry, and did whatever he could to stay alive.
 He only went as far as the third grade in school.

 When he was 11, he was raped by an adult at a boys' camp.